 And its eternity

-Seven times I know the vise of bones
+Seven times I know the tight grip of the bones

-The dry hand hunting my heart to break it.
+And the dry hand seeking my heart to break it.

 Livid and satiated with the horrible dream